 Tank Drain Valve

-The hot water tank can build up sediments in the bottom of the tank if left unmaintained, and by draining the tank using the tank drain valve, these sediments cannot build up.
-And if you don't have sedimentation, then that helps to prolong the life of your tank and improve your water quality.
+The hot water tank can build up sediments in the bottom of the tank over time, leading to a number of problems.
+A water heater full of sediments will not heat efficiently, and you may hear bubbling, gurgling sounds caused by the moisture-saturated sediments boiling.
+By periodically draining the tank using the tank drain valve, these sediments are removed and problems are avoided.
 Flushing a tank isn't particularly hard.

 - Turning gas pilot control valve to the "pilot" setting.

 - Shut off the cold water supply to the water heater.